 - 6 slices bacon, chopped

-- 2 tablespoons butter (or butter flavored coconut oil for dairy free)
+- 2 tablespoons butter (butter flavored coconut oil for dairy free)

 - 1 medium onion, chopped (about 1 cup)

 - 1 pound bulk ground Italian sausage (I get my meat here)

 - 1 small head cauliflower, cored and cut into small florets (about 4 cups)